 Even though we lack the structures for children and adults with different abilities to interact with others without disabilities, it does not make it impossible to get to know each other.

-This conversation began with my friend when she wrote an article on dating for people with different abilities.
+This conversation began with my friend when she wrote an article on dating for persons with disabilities.
 It is a controversial discussion in our society rather assumed and culturally stereotyped.
-She posed the question, Would you date a person with a different ability (disability)?
+She posed the question, Would you date a person with a disability?
 Cautioning readers to think twice about their answers.
 We had discussed this many times before like a puzzle to be solved.

 A later conversation with a sister about an adult brother with a neurodiverse condition, her voice startled in panic -- what will happen to my brother when my parents and myself are no longer there?
 Where will he live and with whom?
-Will he have friends or families of their own?
-Will they be okay?
-Genuine questions which are so real for parents, caregivers of adults with different abilities and the adult themselves -- what will be next?
+Will he have friends or families of his own?
+Will he be okay?
+Genuine questions which are so real for parents, caregivers of adults with disabilities and the adult themselves -- what will be next?

 We need to clarify something - some children with different impairments will grow to be adults who are fully dependent on their caregivers for the rest of their lives, others will achieve semi-dependence and achieve some of their milestones.
 And others will attain their independence and troop into the world.
 However, how will their social life be whichever level they are?

-We may argue that people with different abilities were never exposed to society, we never got a chance to interact and get to know each other.
+We may argue that persons with disabilities were never exposed to society, we never got a chance to interact and get to know each other.
 We may also say, we have nothing in common, didn't go to the same schools, camps, parties or places of worship.
 At the end of the day, everyone needs somebody.
 Whether a friend, a lover, a business partner, a partner in crime, a wife/husband, or a whole community that knows him/her.

 Simply, social life comes down to a person having those vibrant and meaningful relationships who enjoy life and everything the world with you.
 Even though we lack the structures for children and adults with disability to interact with other children and adults without, does not make it impossible.
 We just need to get to know each other.